Roll20 Free Account Macros⚑

 But initiative can change often depending on our Exploration Activity, and if someone is scouting.
 So we need to put that number in a place where we can modify that value easily.

-Creating an Editable Initiative Macro
+Creating an Editable Initiative Macro⚑

 If you notice, your token has 3 bubbles above it when you click it.
 You can inject the value of this button into macros.
 This is useful for initiative.

-1. In Roll20, click the Collections icon on the top right (the 3 dotted-list icon).
+- In Roll20, click the Collections icon on the top right (the 3 dotted-list icon).

-3. Name the macro at the top (just call it Init).
+and a new window will appear. - Name the macro at the top (just call it

-5. Click Save Changes.
+Save Changes.

-6. Click In Bar where the macro now appears on the Collections Menu.
+where the macro now appears on the Collections Menu. - You should now see an

-8. Click on your token.
+button under your name in roll20. - Click on your token.
 Add the modifier to the rightmost bubble.

-9. Test the macro.
-When you click the Init button, it will roll initiative and add it to the tracker for you, using whatever initiative modifier you wrote in the bubble.
+button, it will roll initiative and add it to the tracker for you, using whatever initiative modifier you wrote in the bubble.
 If you need to change your exploration activity, just click on your token and change the bubble's value.

-Here's a copy-paste able macro. bar2 targets the rightmost bubble.
+targets the rightmost bubble.
 Don't ask me why.

 /roll 1d20 + @{selected|bar2} &{tracker:+}